usingcaio/usingcaio/README.md

- - 🔭 I’m currently working on Science Communication
+- 🌱 Currently working on Black Hole Shadows
-- 🌱 I’m currently learning General Relativity, Quantum Field Theory
+- 🔭 Interested in General Relativity, Relativistic Quantum Information and Quantum Field Theory
-- 📫 How to reach me: caioocs@alu.ufc.br
+- 📫 How to reach me: caio@fisica.ufc.br